In Kenya election re-run, polling incomplete and next steps uncertain

 Police officials have said repeatedly that their response to the political unrest is proportionate.

 Kenyatta has won more than 97 percent of votes counted so far, according to a local media tally.
-But with turnout estimated below 35 percent and the country deeply divided, his hopes for a decisive mandate to lead east Africa’s richest economy have been quashed.
+But with turnout estimated below 35 percent and the country deeply divided, his hopes for a decisive mandate to lead east Africa’s richest economy have been quashed. [nL8N1N23QS]

 Opposition leader Raila Odinga pulled out of the contest, a rerun called after August’s election was annulled by the Supreme Court over procedural irregularities.
 He said the contest against Kenyatta was not going to be fair.